 - a.
 The qualifications to be met by individuals employed by the public charter school.
 This should include a requirement for all staff members to submit to a criminal history check, as required by Section 33-130, Idaho Code, and that all instructional staff shall be certified teachers, as required by the Board.
 See Section 33-5205(3)(g), Idaho Code.
 (4-11-06) - b.
 The procedures that the public charter school will follow to ensure the health and safety of students and staff.
-See Section 33-5205(3)(h), Idaho Code.
+See Section 33 5205(3)(h), Idaho Code.
 (4-11-06) - c.
+The procedures required by Section 33-210, Idaho code, for students using or under the influence of alcohol or controlled substances. - d.
+The disciplinary procedures that the public charter school will utilize, including the procedure by which students, including special education students, may be suspended, expelled, and re-enrolled. - ee.
 A provision which ensures that all staff members of the public charter school will be covered by the public employee retirement system, federal social security, unemployment insurance, worker's compensation insurance, and health insurance.
 See Section 33-5205(3)(m), Idaho Code.
-(4-11-06) - d.
+(4-11-06) - df.
 A description of the transfer rights of any employee choosing to work in a public charter school authorized by the Commission and the rights of such employees to return to any public school in the school district after employment at such public charter school.
-See Section 33-5205(3)(o), Idaho Code.
-(4-11-06) - e.
-A provision that ensures that the staff of the public charter school shall be considered a separate unit for purposes of collective bargaining.
-See Section 33-5205(3)(p), Idaho Code.
-(4-11-06) - f.
-A statement that all teachers and administrators will be on written contract as required by Section 33-5206(4), Idaho Code.
+See Section 33 5205(3)(o), Idaho Code.
+(4-11-06) - eg. A provision that ensures that the staff of the public charter school shall be considered a separate unit for purposes of collective bargaining.
+See Section 33 5205(3)(p), Idaho Code.
+(4-11-06) - A statement that all teachers and administrators will be on written contract as required by Section 33-5206(4), Idaho Code.
 (4-11-06)